Welcome to Smart Doll Land

 We need an email address so we can manage the 1 year warranty for your Smart Doll so make sure you register here if you did not leave an email with a Culture Japan Staff member.

-Smart Doll may squeak from time to time when you pose them - this is because the joints are generally stiff which enables them to hold their pose.
+All cute things squeak from time to time - just like Smart Doll.
+Actually this is because the joints are generally stiff which enables them to hold their pose.
 The only joint that is not designed to be stiff is the spine.

 The wigs that we manufacture can be difficult to put on - this is because I wanted to make them tight enough so that they would not slip off.

 The trick is to try to rest the rim of the wig on the front of the head and push down on the back until there is no space left between the wig and top of the head.
 You may need to pull on the back of the wig to get it in place.
 Watch the video below and read the rest of the post to make sure you become a ninja at doing this.

 Make sure the wig cap does not get crumpled when you do this and that it covers the head properly.

 If you are still having difficulty putting on the wig then stretch the wig cap like this - pull on either side and from top to bottom too which will loosen up the elastic.